 The blogosphere is awash with Christmas gift ideas and as a family of prolific readers we are always on the look out for a good book.
-I have picked my daughter's brains to put together a few recommendations (in no particular order) for the tween or teenage book lover in your house, each with a personal comment from my daughter.
+I have picked my daughter's brains to put together a few recommendations (in no particular order) for the tween or young teenage book lover in your house, each with a personal comment from my daughter.

 - Bitter Sixteen : Stefan Mohamed

 A story about a sixteen year old boy Stanly Bird from Wales whose best friend is a talking beagle named Daryl.
 On his sixteenth birthday, Stanly gains superhero powers of flight and telekinesis and after a series of extraordinary events decides to move to London, only to experience events even more traumatic and terrifying than those he left behind in Wales.
 "The perfect combination of funny and supernatural elements with just the right amount of weird horror to keep you on your toes.
 A real page turner."